IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

 List Encoding (CSID) [3]) may be approved for publication as an RFC and are under the publication process with the RFC Editor.

+Note that some other SRv6-related specifications are being finalized by SPRING.
+Notably, "Compressed SRv6 Segment List Encoding (CSID)" [3] has been approved and is planned for publication by the IETF in the coming few months.
 When referring to aspects of the IETF standards as "mandatory" or "optional", it is recommended to provide a reference to the specific section and text from the specific RFC.
 This will avoid misalignment with IETF standards.
 E.g., RFC 8754 does not specify the usage of Tag in